MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi.md

 For more information, see [Financial KPIs in Business Central](bi-finance-kpis.md) -->

-## <a name="using-financial-reporting-to-produce-financial-statements-and-kpis"></a>Using financial reporting to produce financial statements and KPIs
+## Using financial reporting to produce financial statements and KPIs

 The **Financial Reports** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports on your home page, such as the Cash Flow chart, and the Income Statement and Balance Sheet reports.

 Dimensions play an important role in business intelligence.
 A dimension is data that you can add to an entry as a parameter.
-Dimensions let you group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
-Among other purposes, you use dimensions when you define analysis views and create financial reports.
+Dimensions let you group entries that have similar characteristics so they're easier to analyse.
+For example, customers, regions, products, and salespersons.
+Among other purposes, use dimensions when you define analysis views and create financial reports.
 Learn more at [Work with Dimensions](finance-dimensions.md).

 > [!TIP]
 > As a quick way to analyse transactional data, you can filter totals in the chart of accounts and all entries in **Entries** pages by dimensions.
 Look for the **Set Dimension Filter** action.